This easy mini meatball soup features balls of pork, sage & pine nuts in a golden vegetable-rich broth, it is light, nutritious & delicious!

 Instructions

-- Heat the oil over a medium heat and add the diced carrot, parsnip, celery and carrot and cook for 10 mins.
+- Heat the oil over a medium heat in a 20cm or 8" saucepan and add the diced carrot, parsnip, celery and carrot and cook for 10 mins.

 - Do not colour the vegetables, just soften.